 Lack Of Themes And Plugins

-Drupal don’t have a wide variety of themes and plugins to choose from, which makes it less attractive.
+Drupal doesn’t have a wide variety of themes and plugins to choose from, which makes it less attractive.

-Forked from Mambo, Joomla is an open source Content Management System which was released in 2005.
+Forked from Mambo, Joomla is an open-source Content Management System that was released in 2005.
 With over 30 million downloads, it is one of the most popular CMS in the world.
 Joomla powers websites like Linux, Warner Bros, etc

 Simple And Compelling